R-Aravind/r-aravind.github.io/README.md

 ## 🙋‍♂️ Hi There, I'm Aravind

-I'm an Associate Software Development Engineer at JUSPAY, building high availability payment systems at scale.
+I'm a Software Development Engineer at JUSPAY, building high availability payment systems at scale.

 I'm looking for opportunities to work with those who are willing to share their knowledge as much as I want to learn.